michaelmaxi/Databricks-Spark/README.md

 **ARRAY and STRUCT** You can find out more of me using these by clicking my [Google Bigquery](https://github.com/michaelmaxi/BigQuerySQL)

 **Sample Data** ADD LIMIT 10 OR TABLESAMPLE (10 ROWS) to the end of SQL Query

+**Databricks** Allows for you to use the CREATE WIDGET DROPDOWN in a sql command.
+You can then use this drop down to gather user input and run a sql command based on input.